kholmgre/VRIOT/playground/tictactoe/readme.md

 ## Tests

-At the moment we only test for the server.
+At the moment we only have tests for the server.

 There are two tasks involved when running tests: